VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/vector/README.md

-# Docker compose Vector integration with VictoriaLogs using given below protocols:
+# Docker compose Vector integration with VictoriaLogs

+The folder contains examples of [Vector](https://vector.dev/docs/) integration with VictoriaLogs using protocols:

 * [elasticsearch](./elasticsearch)
 * [loki](./loki)
 * [jsonline single node](./jsonline)
 * [jsonline HA setup](./jsonline-ha)

-The folder contains the example of integration of [vector](https://vector.dev/docs/) with Victorialogs

 To spin-up environment `cd` to any of listed above directories run the following command:
 ```